ArthurPog/3-column-preview-card-component/README.md

-# My fourth project and solution for Frontend Mentor's 3-column challenge using nth child pseudo-selectors and CSS variables
+# My fourth project and solution to the 3-column preview card component challenge over at [Frontend Mentor](https://www.frontendmentor.io/challenges) using nth child pseudo-selectors and CSS variables

 ## This was the assignment